furnstahl/Physics-8805/installation/install.md

 	conda env create

 which reads the `environment.yml` file in your current directory (in this case the one in Physics-8805).

-(To use a different file name such as `other_environmet.yml`: `conda env create -f other_environment.yml`)
+To use a different file name such as `other_environmet.yml`: `conda env create -f other_environment.yml`

-This will take a while; be patient!
+It will take a while to generate the new environment; be patient!
 You will see a listing being generated like:

        Downloading and Extracting Packages
        scikit-learn-0.21.3  | 5.9 MB    | ##################################### | 100%